bewshy/Original-Prusa-Enclosure/README.md

 # Original-Prusa-Enclosure
-Original Prusa Enclosure with cut outs removed for use with acrylic.
+Side and rear panels for the Original Prusa Enclosure with cutouts removed for use with acrylic.

 This repository contains STEP files for the Prusa Enclosure panels.